Prepaid Funerals in Canada: Are They Worth It?

 How much does a prepaid funeral cost in Canada?

-The average cost of a prepaid funeral in Canada runs between $7,000 and $12,000 for a traditional service, paid either as a lump sum or in monthly instalments over several years.
+Planning around cost is completely reasonable, and here's the direct answer.
+In 2026, a prepaid funeral in Canada typically runs $7,000 to $12,000 for a traditional service, paid as a lump sum or in monthly instalments over several years.
 A prepaid cremation costs far less, often a fraction of that, because it skips embalming, a casket, and a formal viewing.

 What you'll pay depends on the services you choose, your province, and the provider.
 Funeral plans in Canada vary widely, so the average cost of prepaid funeral packages is only a starting point.
 That's why it's worth comparing a prepaid contract against a simple direct cremation at a fixed, all-inclusive price before you commit.